Spider-Man: The Animated Series: Production

 While Fox Kids' X-Men animated series was being produced by Saban, Spider-Man was produced by the newly formed Marvel Films Animation; it was the only series that in-house studio produced, but was animated by TMS-Kyokuchi Corporation.
-For many years, the series was the second longest-running Marvel show created, after X-Men, as well as the longest-running series based on Spider-Man until 2015, when Ultimate Spider-Man surpassed its record.
+The series ran for 65 episodes and was the longest-running Spider-Man animated series by episode count until Ultimate Spider-Man surpassed its record with 104 episodes.

 For years, it was believed that the show had been heavily censored.
 In some episodes, realistic guns were depicted, but only in flashbacks, such as the showing of guns being fired during a flashback about the Punisher's origins where his wife and children were killed in the crossfire during a crime.
 Rules for the production of the show included no punching, throwing through glass, putting children in jeopardy or vampires as well as no usage of the word sinister.
 In November 2014 podcasts, Semper clarified that the show was not censored more than any other show at the time and that every time this has been brought up to him, he feels it has been blown out of proportion.
 Semper also admitted that the decision for Spider-Man not to use his fists was his own idea, because although the censors probably would have allowed it, Semper believed that Spider-Man should use more tactical methods and didn't want to teach children, the main target audience of the show, to solve problems through simple violence.
-Semper said that Marvel had no creative control on the TV series because Marvel at the time was in a tough time and close to bankruptcy.
+Semper said that Marvel had no creative control on the TV series as the company was going through a tough time and was close to bankruptcy.
 In addition, Semper stated that Stan Lee had influence on the show in the first thirteen episodes.